namelesspal18/makinteractlab.github.io/_pages/join.md

 If you are currently registered as a KAIST student (including a visiting student) and are interested in an internship in our lab or in starting a URP (Undergraduate Research Program) under the supervision of professor Bianchi, please contact him directly via email.

-I welcome visiting researchers from other institutions from Korea or abroad with a similar research interest of ours.
-However, **I only consider applicants recommended to me from colleagues or peers in the HCI field**.
-I also only consider international applicants that can commit to staying for **a period of at least 6 months**.
+Our lab welcome visiting researchers from other institutions from Korea or abroad with a similar research interest of ours.
+However, **we only consider applicants recommended from colleagues or peers in the HCI field**.
+We also only consider international applicants that can commit to staying for **a period of at least 6 months**.
 If you are a foreigner, you also need to obtain a valid VISA through our school's [Visiting Research Program](https://io.kaist.ac.kr/menu/io.do?mguid=D4CD2D0A-21E5-E511-940C-2C44FD7DF8B9).
 For further information, please contact [KAIST International Office](io.kaist.ac.kr/).

  <a href="contact.html" class="button button--large">Contact us</a>